weaveworks/policy-agent/docs/policy.md

 ## Policy Library

-Weaveworks offers an extensive policy library to Weave GitOps Enterprise customers.
-The library contains over 100 policies that cover security, best practices, and standards like SOC2, GDPR, PCI-DSS, HIPAA, Mitre Attack and more.
+Weaveworks offers an extensive policy library to Weave GitOps Assured and Enterprise customers.
+The library contains over 150 policies that cover security, best practices, and standards like SOC2, GDPR, PCI-DSS, HIPAA, Mitre Attack, and more.

 ## Tenant Policy